gitmazz/InfoAndIdeas/CIS.md

    - 3.12: Segment Data Processing and Storage Based on Sensitivity
    - 3.13: Deploy a Data Loss Prevention Solution
    - 3.14: Log Sensitive Data Access

+**Why is this CIS Control Critical?**

+### Data is no longer only contained within an enterprise’s border, it is in the cloud, on portable end-user devices where users work from home, and is often shared with partners or online services who might have it anywhere in the world.
+In addition to sensitive data an enterprise holds related to finances, intellectual property, and customer data, there also might be numerous international regulations for protection of personal data.
+Data privacy has become increasingly important, and enterprises are learning that privacy is about the appropriate use and management of data, not just encryption.
+Data must be appropriately managed through its entire lifecycle.
+These privacy rules can be complicated for multi-national enterprises, of any size, however there are fundamentals that can apply to all.

+### Develop processes and technical controls to identify, classify, securely handle, retain, and dispose of data.

+### Once attackers have penetrated an enterprise’s infrastructure, one of their first tasks is to find and exfiltrate data.
+Enterprises might not be aware that sensitive data is leaving their environment because they are not monitoring data outflows.

+### While many attacks occur on the network, others involve physical theft of portable end-user devices, attacks on service providers or other partners holding sensitive data.
+Other sensitive enterprise assets may also include non-computing devices that provide management and control of physical systems, such as Supervisory Control and Data Acquisition (SCADA) systems.

+### The enterprise’s loss of control over protected or sensitive data is a serious and often reportable business impact.
+While some data is compromised or lost as a result of theft or espionage, the vast majority are a result of poorly understood data management rules, and user error.
+The adoption of data encryption, both in transit and at rest, can provide mitigation against data compromise, and more importantly, is a regulatory requirement for most controlled data.